SanekGamer007/kb-test/README.md

 gui for [hid-gadget-test](https://github.com/pelya/android-keyboard-gadget/blob/master/hid-gadget-test/hid-gadget-test) made in godot 4

+allows you to turn your android phone into a usb keyboard

 support only keyboard emulation and probably wont ever support mouse or others.

 ## requirements: